battleoverflow/droid/README.md

 ## Options
 ```
 -ip,  --ip_address  |   IP address of the Android device
 -up,  --upload      |   Name & location of the APK to upload (ex: ~/Downloads/ApkName.apk)
 -rm,  --remove      |   Removes the old APK with the same package name
 -c,   --connect     |   Connects to the Android device
 -d,   --disconnect  |   Disconnects from the Android device
 -r,   --reboot      |   Remotely reboots the Android device
 -p,   --package     |   The package name of the APK (ex: com.android.ui)
 -dn,  --download    |   Download a file from the Android device
 -ps,  --push        |   Name & location of the file on your local machine
--loc,--location    |   Location on the Android device to push the selected file
+-loc, --location    |   Location on the Android device to push or remove the selected file
+-rmf, --file        |   Remove a specified file from the Android device
 ```

 I would recommend running this command before doing anything else to confirm you can successfully connect to the Android device on your network